palatyle/LMD_MATHAM_Utils/README.md

 `GWR_output_summary.xlsx` -- Excel file containing major output from GWR analysis done in Arc as well as some plots.

-`GWER_project.ppkx` -- ArcGIS Pro Project Package containing raw and transformed GCM output as well as all GWR analyses.
+`GWR_project.ppkx` -- ArcGIS Pro Project Package containing raw and transformed GCM output as well as all GWR analyses.

 `LMD_interp.py` -- Script to interpolate model output from the PCM to the resolution and extent of the GRS H<sub>2</sub>O data.
 This script will loop through all output from the coupled PCM-MATHAM models and output geopackages.